On dissociated infinite permutation groups: Ergodic theory of dissociated groups

 \begin{theorem} Let $G\leq\Sym(\Omega)$ be a closed permutation group.
 If $G$ is dissociated, then $G$ admits no ergodic non-singular action of type III. \end{theorem}

 In fact, a stronger result holds.
 In order to state it properly, we need the definition of induction in the setting of p.m.p.\ actions (there is actually a more general definition of induction in the setting of non-singular actions, however it is not relevant for our purpose).
-Let $G$ be a topological group and $H\leq G$ be an open subgroup (since we are dealing with separable groups, the index of $H$ in $G$ is at most countable).
+Let $G$ be a Polish group and $H\leq G$ be an open subgroup.
+We endow the countable space $G/H$ with the counting measure.
 Let $\alpha\colon H\to\Aut(X,\mu)$ be a Boolean p.m.p.\ action of $H$ on a standard probability space $(X,\mu)$.
 Let $\MAlg(X,\mu)$ be the measure algebra of $(X,\mu)$.
 Define Define two binary operations $\triangle$ and $\cap$ on $\mathfrak{A}$ as follows: for all $f_1,f_2\in\mathfrak{A}$

 Let $0_\mathfrak{A}$ and $1_\mathfrak{A}$ be the functions which are identically equal to $\emptyset$ and $X$ respectively.
 Notice that for every $f\in\mathfrak{A}$, the map $g\mapsto \mu(f(g))$ is constant on each left $H$-coset.
 Denote by $\mu(f(q))$ its value on the coset $q\in G/H$.
 Define the following map $\tilde\mu \colon \mathfrak{A}\to[0,+\infty]$ by